MuntashirAkon/AdvanceKextUpdater/README.md

 - [MMMarkdown](https://github.com/mdiep/MMMarkdown) - For parsing markdown texts
 - [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) - For styling parsed markdown texts
 - [STPrivilegedTask](https://github.com/sveinbjornt/STPrivilegedTask) - For running task as administrator

-## TODO List
-- add support for `remote_url`
-- install, update, remove a kext
-- auto update kext
-- show suggestions
-- add the ability to include `sysctl` key-values in the config.json file
-- check for installed kext(s) using kextstat and identifier, too as their are multiple ways of installing a kext other than just LE and SLE
-- add kext remove script